Ilie-Ioan/C--Learning/README.md

 These concepts are fundamental for building real-world applications that deal with persistent data storage.

+# Keylogger Program

+As part of the learning process, I developed a basic **Keylogger Program** using C++ that includes the following features:

+- **Key Logging**: Records and logs every key pressed on the keyboard into a file (`Data.txt`).
+It captures alphanumeric characters, special keys (like Shift, Caps Lock), and certain control keys (like Arrow keys and Enter).
+- **Special Character Handling**: Detects when certain keys are pressed in combination with the Shift key and logs the corresponding symbol (e.g., Shift + 1 logs "!" instead of "1").
+- **Stealth Mode**: The console window is hidden using the `ShowWindow()` function, making the program run in the background without user awareness.

+### Key Concepts Used

+This project helped me apply several key C++ concepts, including:

+- **Windows-Specific Programming**: Interaction with the Windows operating system via the Windows API (`GetAsyncKeyState`, `ShowWindow`, etc.).
+- **File Handling**: Writing key logs to a file using output file streams (`ofstream`).
+- **Control Flow and Infinite Loops**: Continuously capturing and processing keypress events in real-time.
+- **Conditional Statements**: Handling different cases for alphanumeric, control, and special keys with specific conditions.
+- **Stealth Operations**: Using system calls to hide the program window from users.

+These concepts are crucial for developing low-level programs that interact directly with the operating system.

 ## Upcoming Concepts

 In the next stages, I will be learning the following intermediate and advanced C++ topics: